A ConnexCS subscription comes with two main tariffs used for billing: per minute and per channel.

 - Free servers are available for many tiers of service.

-- Predictable costs allow for more stable billing cycles and simlified cost/benefit analysis.
+- Predictable costs allow for more stable billing cycles and simplified cost/benefit analysis.

 ConnexCS Billing per minute¶

-All accounts must spend a mininum of $20 per month to remain active.
+All accounts must spend a minimum of $20 per month to remain active.
 This helps us prevent incurring losses from stagnant accounts.

 Capacity planning is a way we extend our services to an advisory capacity, to help our consumer choose the setup that works best for their business.
-Shifting utilization and the growing demands of scalabilty are always a consideration, but there is also the active management of changing traffic.
+Shifting utilization and the growing demands of scalability are always a consideration, but there is also the active management of changing traffic.
+See Capacity Limiting for tips on limiting usage.